BCL (Hons) (NFQ Level 8)

 There’s a natural aﬃnity between the disciplines of law and history.
 Each is shaped by the other.
 Important historical events are often interlinked with contemporary legal structures.
 Legal reform may be prompted by the deﬁning events of the past.

-This course allows you to acquire a highly respected degree in Irish law, whilst also pursuing a passion for history and acquiring a deeper understanding of past events that have shaped our current legal system.
+This course allows you to acquire a highly respected degree in law, whilst also pursuing a passion for history and acquiring a deeper understanding of past events that have shaped our current legal system.

 Career & Graduate Study Opportunities

 BCL (Law with History) graduates can go on to qualify as solicitors and barristers, and pursue law careers in Ireland or abroad.
 Graduates are also well placed to pursue careers in: